qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 If everything is working properly, you will a green light in the lower left corner with the sub text "running" (see picture below for what this should look like).
 If you don't see this yet, or the dashboard doesn't pop up right away, you might just have to be patient.
 It takes a bit of time for Docker to get started after a reboot.
 Sometimes Docker will say that it will take a few seconds to be up and running, but in our experience it often takes longer.

+Another thing you'll want to check is your Docker settings.
+You can get to the settings by clicking the gear icon in Docker Dashboad or by right clicking on the Docker icon in your system tray and clicking Settings (see picture above).
+Your settings should look like the ones shown below (the send usage statistics and check for updates don't matter, but the others are important).

 <div align="center">
 <img alt="Docker settings that show WSL2 is not selected." src="Pictures/Docker Settings Installed.png" width="90%"/>
 </div>

-Another thing you'll want to check is your Docker settings.
-You can get to the settings by clicking the gear icon in Docker Dashboad or by right clicking on the Docker icon in your system tray and clicking Settings (see picture above).
-Make sure you've elected to Start Docker Desktop when you log in.
-Also, take note of whether or not you are running with the WSL 2 based engine.  ***If you are using WSL 2, then you are done.
-No more configuration is needed.***  If however, you are not using the WSL 2 based engine (e.g., you decided not to use it or you are using Mac OS), read on.

-***Only in the event that you are not using WSL 2***, you should also increase the resources given to the Docker Virtual Machine.
+You should also increase the resources given to the Docker Virtual Machine.
 To do this, on the settings tab click on resources, and then make the following selections.

 <div align="center">
 <img alt="Docker settings showing higher resources given to the Docker VM." src="Pictures/higherresources.png" width="90%"/>